EQI Research Areas

 Novel Quantum Sensors with Single Molecule Magnets

-PI: Wilson Ho UCI
+PI: Wilson Ho UC Irvine

 The Ho group develops novel quantum sensors based on a single magnetic molecule attached to the tip of a scanning tunneling microscope (STM) to achieve atomic scale spatial resolution in magnetic sensing.